nxp-mcuxpresso/rpmsg-lite/README.md

-RPMsg Component                         {#mainpage}
+RPMsg Component
 ===============

 This documentation describes the RPMsg-Lite component which is a lightweight implementation of the Remote Processor Messaging (RPMsg) protocol.
 The RPMsg protocol defines a standardized binary interface used to communicate between multiple cores in a heterogeneous multicore system.

 Compared to the RPMsg implementation of the Open Asymmetric Multi Processing (OpenAMP) framework (https://github.com/OpenAMP/open-amp), the RPMsg-Lite offers a code size reduction, API simplification and improved modularity.
 On smaller Cortex-M0+ based systems, it is recommended to use RPMsg-Lite.

-The RPMsg-Lite is an open-source component developed by NXP Semiconductor and released under the BSD compatible licence.
+The RPMsg-Lite is an open-source component developed by NXP Semiconductor and released under the BSD compatible license.

 For Further documentation, please look at doxygen documentation at: https://nxpmicro.github.io/rpmsg-lite/

-# Motivation to create RPMsg-Lite {#motivation}
+# Motivation to create RPMsg-Lite

 There are multiple reasons why RPMsg-Lite was developed.
 One of them is the need for small footprint RPMsg protocol compatible communication component, another is a simplification of extensive API of OpenAMP RPMsg implementation.